Skip to main content

 • A Screen Breaks plan for eye health (break every 45 min)

-• A Stay Focused plan for gaming (blocked entirely Mon-Fri)
+• A Block plan for gaming (blocked entirely Mon-Fri)